SpektraSystems/Azure-Arc-for-Kubernetes/0x-Setup-Azure-Monitor-On-Connected-Cluster.md

     ![](./images/arc-0045.png)

-7. After you've enabled monitoring, it might take about 15 minutes before you can view health metrics for the cluster.
+7. After you've enabled monitoring, it may take some time to establish monitoring data flow for newly created clusters.
+Please allow at least 10-15 minutes for data to appear for your cluster.

 8. Open a new tab in browser in the VM and navigate to